This Show Demonstrates Examples Of The Following Tropes:

 - Growing the Beard: The Second Season.
 The addition of a plot besides just spin-kicking towards a prize helped give the show focus.
 The acting also improved, which helped sell that what was happening behind the scenes was important

-- Hilarious in Hindsight: Chris Cassamassa, a.k.a.
+- Chris Cassamassa, a.k.a.
 Red Dragon, played Scorpion in the first Mortal Kombat movie, way before an Earthrealm faction called Red Dragon made their official appearance in the games proper.

-- Narm: It's got it in spades.
-The over-the-top costumes (particularly Hakim "The Machine" Alston's Cyborg cosplay entrance gear) and presentation as a real-life video game may draw laughter even from folks who regularly watched the show as kids.
+- Narm: The over-the-top costumes (particularly Hakim "The Machine" Alston's Cyborg cosplay entrance gear) and presentation as a real-life video game may draw laughter even from folks who regularly watched the show as kids.
 Also, most of the Masters were cast for their martial arts talent, not their acting ability, and it shows at times.

-- Narm Charm: That being said, that presentation and atmosphere helped make WMAC Masters unique, sometimes sticking in your memory long after you've forgotten it's name, and even to people finding it on the net the show has a goofy charm that a lot of kid's shows from the time have.
+- Narm Charm: The presentation and atmosphere helped make WMAC Masters unique, sometimes sticking in your memory long after you've forgotten it's name, and even to people finding it on the net the show has a goofy charm that a lot of kid's shows from the time have.